-Do not substitute for other methylphenidate products on a milligram-per-milligram basis, because of different methylphenidate base compositions and differing pharmacokinetic profiles [see Description (11) and Clinical Pharmacology (12.3)].
+Do not substitute for other methylphenidate products on a milligram-per-milligram basis, because of different methylphenidate base compositions and differing pharmacokinetic profiles [see Description (11), Clinical Pharmacology (12.3)].

-2.5 Dose Reduction and Discontinuation
+2.5 Dosage Reduction and Discontinuation

-If paradoxical aggravation of symptoms or other adverse effects occur, reduce dosage, or, if necessary, discontinue the drug.
-QuilliChew ER should be periodically discontinued to assess the child's condition.
-If improvement is not observed after appropriate dosage adjustment over a one-month period, the drug should be discontinued.
+If paradoxical aggravation of symptoms or other adverse reaction occur, reduce dosage, or, if necessary, discontinue QuilliChew ER.
+If improvement is not observed after appropriate dosage adjustment over a one-month period, discontinue QuilliChew ER.

-DOSAGE FORMS AND STRENGTHS
+3 DOSAGE FORMS AND STRENGTHS